taylorhackbart/react-portfolio/README.md

 ## Description

 This portfolio highlights some of Taylor's best work.
 It allows you to read about her life pre-coding, check out some of the projects she is proud of developing, and contact her directly.
+Access the live site deployed through Heroku <a href="https://taylors-portfolio.herokuapp.com/" > here. </a>

 ## Technologies Used

-ReactJS, CSS, HTML, Bootstrap, Mongoose
+ReactJS, CSS, HTML, Bootstrap, Mongoose, Heroku

 ## Future Development